3 Fairview board members resign after impeaching another

 Impeachment fallout

-Canoy, McNee and O'Brien were the three officials that presided over an impeachment hearing of Alderman Raymond Stapleton last week.
+Canoy, McNee and O’Brien were the three officials that presided over an impeachment hearing of Alderman Raymond Stapleton on Wednesday.
 After a hearing that lasted about four hours and 30 minutes, the three cast unanimous votes in favor of four out of five impeachment articles:

 • Unprofessional and rude behavior during a job interview with a police department candidate.